Lifting Embodied World Models for Planning and Control

-In Section \ref{sec:planning_with_3d_waypoints} we use the LWM for search-based planning with CEM on hybrid navigation and interaction tasks from the Nymeria dataset~\cite{ma2024nymeria}.
+In Section \ref{sec:search-based_lwm_planning} we use the LWM for search-based planning with CEM on hybrid navigation and interaction tasks from the Nymeria dataset~\cite{ma2024nymeria}.
 We find that searching in waypoint space yields solutions $3.8\times$ closer to the goal in mean joint error than searching directly in low-level joint space.
-Planning with high level actions is more compute-efficient, performs better on long horizon tasks, and generalizes to environments not seen by the policy during training.
+Planning with high-level actions is more compute-efficient, performs better on long horizon tasks, and generalizes to environments not seen by the policy during training.

-In summary, our contributions are: \begin{enumerate} \item We propose a method for lifting a low-level world model to a higher abstraction level by training a lightweight policy that maps high-level actions to sequences of low-level actions, without modifying the base world model. \item We instantiate this framework for a human-like embodiment with a new high-level action space of waypoints: 2D image-space goal positions for the agent's leaf joints, which are low-dimensional, visually interpretable, and well-suited to search. \item We show that waypoints are an effective goal-conditioning signal for egocentric policies on a human-like embodiment, while goal observations are not. \item Using the resulting Lifted World Model, we improve CEM planning by 3.8× in mean joint error to the goal compared to CEM in low-level joint space, at lower compute cost, and with generalization to environments unseen by the policy.
+In summary, our contributions are: \begin{enumerate} \item We propose a method for lifting a low-level world model to a higher abstraction level by training a lightweight policy that maps high-level actions to sequences of low-level actions, without modifying the base world model. \item We instantiate this framework for a human-like embodiment with a new high-level action space of waypoints: 2D image-space goal positions for the agent's leaf joints, which are low-dimensional, visually interpretable, and well-suited to search. \item We show that waypoints are a more effective goal-conditioning signal for egocentric policies on a human-like embodiment than goal observations. \item Using the resulting Lifted World Model, we improve CEM planning by 3.8× in mean joint error to the goal compared to CEM in joint space, at lower compute cost, and with generalization to environments unseen by the policy. \end{enumerate}